Goetterescu/Website/Sneak peek and tests/README.md

 # This section contains files and content which might be included at some point.
-All the files in here are undergoing tests right now, but stay tuned!
+Some misc. stuff can be found in here, too.

-#### Resolution Test
+#### Drag Race & New Event
-This test is an example for me, to work with different screens.
-Mobile phones have a different resolution compared to other devices.
-Every device has a specific resolution.
-This means that I have to adjust my content sizes for different Users with diverse screens (devices).
+The drag race is a fully scripted Event made by one of our Players.
+The other one is a placeholder for an future Event.